Acrylic Painting on Canvas Team Bonding Art Jamming Singapore Visual Arts Centre

 The competition judges will evaluate the entries from three aspects: concept of the theme (60%), painting skills (30%) and presentation (10%).
 The entries will be ranked according to the scores of these three aspects.

-The theme of this competition is “Dream of an AI-Era”.
+The theme of this competition is “Life in an AI-Era”.
 We hope to see contestants show the creative collision and interaction between humans and artificial intelligence through their works.
 Whether it is imagining the future of AI or exploring the infinite possibilities of combining technology and art.

 Contestants need to complete an original work that meets the above theme alone.
 This work cannot borrow from or plagiarize any painting or completely copy the picture.